 In collaboration with our partners, the NEP Board has approved a map of Green Infrastructure Opportunities in Buckinghamshire & Milton Keynes.
 The accompanying document explains what was done, why and how, and provides details of the opportunities within each identified zone, and so it must be read in conjunction with the map to interpret it.

-Use the interactive map below to learn more about each zone.
+Use the interactive map below to learn more about each zone or download the map and it’s accompanying document:

 This GI Opportunity Zone Map has been informed by a detailed exploration of the mapped networks of access, biodiversity, and water as well as an understanding of other considerations including development pressures and existing designations of relevance.
 Furthermore its creation has been guided by the expertise of those on the NEP’s Green Infrastructure and Health Task Group.